jaegertracing/helm-charts/charts/jaeger/README.md

   enabled: false
 ```

-It's possible to specify resources and extra environment variables for the all in one deployment:
+It's possible to specify resources, extra environment variables, and extra secrets for the all in one deployment:

 ```yaml
 allInOne: